Docs

 }

-It is common for users who are authenticating with SAML to use a sign-in button when they mean to sign-up, and vice versa.
+It is common for users who are authenticating with an enterprise account to use a sign-in button when they mean to sign-up, and vice versa.
 For those cases, the SignIn and SignUp objects have a transferable status that indicates whether the user can be transferred to the other flow.

 If you would like to keep your sign-in and sign-up flows completely separate, then you can skip this section.